tbfe-de/mc-cppfor-ex/clock-02/README.txt

 It is not shown in this solution, as simply moving all of the former member functions of clock to the `IClock` interface is
-disputables: It defeats at least one of the design goals, if is to operate clocks with a different number of counters over that interface.
+disputable: It defeats at least one of the design goals, if is to operate clocks with a different number of counters over that interface.